-Health plans for individual and small groups are required to offer health insurance that meets certain levels of coverage.
+Health care policy is evolving, but health plans for the individual and small group markets continue to be required to offer health insurance that meets certain levels of coverage.
 Like those coveted Olympic medals, health plans are ranked according to their value, beginning with the bronze and climbing to the higher end platinum plan.

 These values show the percentage of the total average costs for covered benefits that a plan will cover, and are designed to help individuals better understand their benefits.
 Use the chart below to learn more about and compare plan levels.

 Essential Health Benefits: A set of health care categories that must be covered by certain plans.
 They include:1

 For more information, visit: https://www.healthcare.gov/glossary/essential-health-benefits/.

 Out-of-pocket limit: Out-of-pocket limits are established annually by the IRS.
 These limits apply only to covered benefits, and a plan may count only in-network costs toward the out-of-pocket limit and the limit only applies to essential health benefits.
 If an individual or family incurs expenses for noncovered benefits, these will not count toward their out-of-pocket limit, adding to potential unexpected costs.

 Out-of-pocket costs: Your expenses for medical care that aren't reimbursed by insurance.
 Out-of-pocket costs include deductibles, coinsurance, and copayments for covered services plus all costs for services that aren't covered.1

 Preventive Services: Routine health care that includes screenings, checkups and patient counseling to prevent illnesses, disease or other health problems.1 For more information visit: http://www.hhs.gov/healthcare/rights/preventive-care/index.html.